 Tracy Frisby - North East Lincolnshire Council

-I have been in local government for 27 years, 21 with North East Lincolnshire Council and previously 6 years with the former Cleethorpes Borough Council.
-Of this time, I have spent 20 years in the Registration Service and was then awarded the additional areas of Civic and Mayoral Office two years ago.
+I have been in local government for around 30 years, over 20 of them with North East Lincolnshire Council and previously 6 years with the former Cleethorpes Borough Council.
+Of this time, I have spent 20 years in the Registration Service and was then awarded the additional areas of Civic and Mayoral Office a few years ago.
 Already I am passionate about this area of local government and am determined to retain the treasured history while developing 21st century Mayors.

 Fiona Garth - Lewes Town Council

 Fiona has worked at Lewes Town Council for around 20 years and is responsible for everything Mayoral from mending the regalia to catering to organising every aspect of all events both large and small.
 She is heavily involved with a very active twinning partnership in Germany and France.
 Fiona is also a member of a small group of Civic Officers that try to meet regularly in East and West Sussex.